transloadit/ruby-sdk/README.md

 response[:bytes_expected] # => 92933
 response[:bytes_received] # => 92933

-# checks if all processing has been completed
+# checks if all processing has been finished
-response.completed? # => false
+response.finished? # => false

 # cancels further processing on the assembly
 response.cancel! # => true

+# checks if processing was succesfully completed
+response.completed? # => true

+# checks if the processing returned with an error
+response.error? # => false
 ```

 It's important to note that none of these queries are "live" (with the